Colors and Color Lists

 Specific points in the color list can be highlighted using common conventions:

-Click + Shift to select a range
+Shift-click to select a range

-Click + Control to select individual points (Windows)
+Control-click to select individual points (Windows)

-Click + Apple to select individual points (Mac)
+Command-Click to select individual points (Mac)

 NEW!

-Map list white point
+Map list white point PrePressPack Feature

 Using the SCCA method (Substrate Corrected Color Aims), the values in the color list can be recalculated with a different white point.
 Enter the desired white point using Lab values, separated by commas.

-Reorder List using current sort
+Reorder List using current sort Pro Feature

-Reorder List using the current sort will apply that change in the color list so that the image area reflects the change, and the underlying color list will be changed.
-This way you can save out the new color list with a different arrangement of the same patches.
+applies that change to the underlying color list itself and the image area reflects the change.
+Saving the color list to file retains the new arrangement of the same patches.

-Reorder List using…
+Reorder List using… Pro Feature

-Similar to Reorder List using current sort, this Reorder List using… option allows you to choose a separate file with a different ordering of device values which will be used to determine the order of this file.
+Similar to Reorder List using current sort, this Reorder List using… option allows you to choose a separate file with a different ordering of device values which is used to determine the order of this file.
 For example, if you have a scrambled measurement of an IT8.7/5 chart, and you wish to see what the measurement would look like in the visual layout (unscrambled), choose Reorder List using… and pick an unscrambled target reference file.
-ColorThink will rearrange the target according to the layout of the second file.
+ColorThink rearranges the target according to the layout of the second file.
 Note that this function works with the device values present in the files (for example: RGB, or CMYK values).
 It will not reorder color lists according to Lab values or spectral values.

-Append to List…
+Append to List… Pro Feature

 Add to the existing color list by selecting another color list (must be in the same color space as original).

-Subtract from List using…
+Subtract from List using… Pro Feature

 Remove data that intersects.
 Remove colors from the existing color list that also are present in the second list.

-Select from List using…
+Select from List using… Pro Feature

 Only keep colors that are common.
 Remove any colors that are not present in both the original and the selected color list.

-Remove duplicates
+Remove duplicates Pro Feature

 Filter out any duplicates from both lists so that the resulting file has no duplicate colors.